 Be ready to tap prospects and offer them a job they can’t refuse, pay overworked employees a great bonus, or get some temps in to work for you who can fill in the gaps.
 Your temps can be “tried-out” to see if they fit your company culture better and easier than a full-on new hire action.

-Is your technology up to it?
+Is your technology ready for it?

 As a small business, you can likely get away with some older or simpler technology.
 As you grow rapidly, that technology has to be able to keep up with demands that you didn’t have before.
 You can’t open a new manufacturer overnight.
 What if you have to open another office across town?
 Will you be able to network the computer systems together?
 What if your websites suddenly attracts more traffic, will your hosting be able to handle it — have you made provision for this ahead of time?